PANCE Blueprint EENT (6%)

 • Dacryoadenitis is inflammation of the nasolacrimal duct or the nasolacrimal gland (supratemporal)

-• Dacryocystitis is an infectious obstruction of the nasolacrimal duct (inferomedial region)
+• Dacryocystitis is an infectious obstruction of the lacrimal sac (inferomedial region)

 1. Eyelid changes: crusting, greasy, scaling, red-rimming of eyelid and eyelash flaking along with dry eyes and associated seborrhea and rosacea